ahmedsakr/hindsight-app/README.md

-## hindsight-client
+## hindsight-app

-ELectron.js + React app for viewing more trading insights with your Wealthsimple Trade account
+ELectron + React app for viewing more trading insights with your Wealthsimple Trade account